-Risk No 7 Business Cor tinuity C2 Vulnerability Trigger Consequence Risk Owner The Council is required to develop and implement robust Business Continuity Plans in line with the requirements of the Civil Contingencies Act.
-There is some concern over disruption from the Tour de France but this will be over a short period and there is still plenty of time to put appropriate arrangements in place.
-Unable to respond effectively to a business continuity incident (e.g IT virus/flu pandemic) Services disrupted / Loss of service Possible loss of income Staff absence Hardship for some of the community Council criticised for not responding effectively Derek Macnab Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Most services already have business continuity plans in place and a separate flu pandemic plan has been developed.
+Vulnerability Trigger Consequence Risk Owner The Council is required to develop and implement robust Business Continuity Plans in line with the requirements of the Civil Contingencies Act.
+Following the consolidation into four directorates plans need to be updated and changes in responsibilities confirmed.
+Unable to respond effectively to a business continuity incident (e.g IT virus/flu pandemic) Services disrupted / Loss of service Possible loss of income Staff absence Hardship for some of the community Council criticised for not responding effectively Derek Macnab Existing Controls/actions to address risk Effectiveness of controls/actions • • • • • • • • • • • • • • • • • • • Responsibility for action Critical success factors and measures Review frequency Key date Most services already have business continuity plans in place and a separate flu pandemic plan has been developed.
 The effectiveness of is assessed periodic through test and ex cally Both corporate and service business continuity plans are being updated.
 Implementation of Cabinet approved measures to enhance the resilience of ICT Derek Macnab Having plans in place which are proved fit for purpose either by events or external scrutiny.
 Quarterly None

-Risk No 8 Partnerships D3 Vulnerability Trigger Consequence Risk Owner The Council is involved in a plethora of multi agency partnerships e.g. LSP - LEP, and these have a variety of governance arrangements.
-Localism act may cause transfer of Council services to providers with governance issues. provided ership fails or services via arrangements lacking governance.
+Risk No 8 Partnerships C3 Vulnerability Trigger Consequence Risk Owner agency partnerships e.g. LSP - LEP, and these provid provided v ership fails or services via arrangements lacking governance.
 Relationships Claw back of Unforeseen a Council Censure by a Adverse impa Glen Chipp Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Active participation in key partnerships by appropriate officers/Members.
 Structured reporting back to designated Scrutiny Panels.
 Members can request representatives on outside bodies to report to Full Council.
-No significant issue es to date.
-Continue existing monitoring procedures for current partnerships and construct appropriate arrangements for any new partnerships.
+No significant issue However, some cor exists about the wo the North Essex Pa Partnership. ncern rking of Continue existing monitoring procedures for current partnerships and construct appropriate arrangements for any new partnerships.
 Glen Chipp No significant impacts on service delivery or Council reputation from any partnership failures.
 Quarterly None

 Vulnerability Trigger Consequence Risk Owner The Council needs to demonstrate its ability to meet its duties under Sections 11 and 47 of the Children Act 2004.
-Although not yet a statutory requirement, the Council also needs to comply with best practise in regard to safeguarding vulnerable adults from harm.
+Although not yet a statutory requirement, the Council also needs to comply with best practise in regard to safeguarding vulnerable adults from narm.
 This is a Council -wide requirement which includes training and awareness of staff at all levels across the organisation and Elected Members.
-Effective systems and processes for safeguarding children, young people and vulnerable adults need to be in place The Council fails to meet its duties in regard to safeguarding and information sharing Elected Member reluctance to undertake training results in the Council failing to meet a 'whole Council' approach Staff reluctance to be involved in referring safeguarding concerns due to lack of confidence and awareness.
-A child, young person or vulnerable adult suffers significant harm A child, young person or vulnerable adult suffers from exploitation Avoidable death of a child, young person or vulnerable adult living in the District Reputational risk for Council Censure and special measures applied Derek Macnab
+Effective systems and processes for safeguarding children, young people and vulnerable adults need to be in place.
+The Council needs to ensure that key contractors have systems in place, and that there are staff trained, to identify and report safeguarding concerns appropriately.
+The Council fails to meet its duties in regard to safeguarding and information sharing Elected Member reluctance to undertake training results in the Council failing to meet a 'whole Council' approach Staff reluctance to be involved in referring safeguarding concerns due to lack of confidence and awareness.
+A child, young person or vulnerable adult suffers significant harm A child, young person or vulnerable adult suffers from exploitation Avoidable death of a child, young person or vulnerable adult living in the District Reputational risk for Council Censure and special measures applied Alan Hall